Hurwitz spaces and Inverse Galois Theory: Recent advances II: Rational points over finite fields

 Specifically, fix a transitive subgroup $G\subset S_m$ and use the letter $K$ for $\Qq$ or $\Ff_q(T)$.
 Set

 2mm

 \centerline{$N(K,G,X)= \# \left\{ E/K 1mm \middle\vert -3mm{ } \right\}$ } 2mm

-The Malle conjecture predicts that $N(K,G,X)$ can be bounded from below and from above by some function of the form $C(K,G) X^{a(G)} \log y^{b(K,G)}$ for some constants $C(K,G)$, $a(G)$, $b(K,G)$, the last two being explicitly given,\footnote{The constant term $C(K,G)$ is even investigated by Loughran-Santens who put forward a specific conjectural value \cite{loughran-santens}.} or even, in some versions, that $N(K,G,X)$ can be shown to be asymptotic to such a function; see \cite{Ma} and \cite{Ma2}.
+The Malle conjecture predicts that $N(K,G,X)$ can be bounded from below and from above by some function of the form $C(K,G) 1pt X^{a(G)} \log X^{b(K,G)}$ for some constants $C(K,G)$, $a(G)$, $b(K,G)$, the last two being explicitly given in the conjecture ; see \cite{Ma} and \cite{Ma2}.
+A \emph{strong form} of Malle's conjecture predicts that $N(K,G,X)$ is \emph{asymptotic} to such a function $C(K,G) 1pt X^{a(G)} \log X^{b(K,G)}$.
+The leading constant $C(K,G)$ was recently investigated by Loughran-Santens who put forward a specific conjectural value \cite{loughran-santens}.